 Evolving into an ecommerce and publishing business

 Forward Internet Group is arguably one of the most interesting (and under rated) companies the UK, if not Europe right now.
-Tracing its roots back to its days in Search Marketing, it decided long term that it had the capability and resource to own its own commercial assets – without being 100% reliant on picking up PPC/SEO briefs.
+Tracing its remotes back to its days in Search Marketing, it decided long term that it had the capability and resource to own its own commercial assets – without being 100% reliant on picking up PPC/SEO briefs.

 Starting initially with developing its own e-commerce practice, it now owns numerous niche e-commerce businesses with its own owned distribution and logistics channel.

 This was then followed with the acquisition of struggling assets, including USwitch and Factory Media.
 Forward Internet added value to these distressed assets by integrating them into its existing infrastructure – enabling it to move into the publishing world.

 Forward Internet Group has effectively evolved from a search agency to an internet group that now builds, acquires and invests in new businesses.
 And in the process has blazed a trail for other agencies looking to diversify its core business beyond media buying.

 There is also evidence of technology-driven diversification closer to the home of programmatic buying.
 While not as broad as Forward Group, FlxOne is a great example of an agency developing a strong reputation in technology and data.